DrChristophFH/world-forge/wiki/history/events/Operation-Wisp.md

 #### Returners

-A handful of ships turned back in the chaos at the Keel Pass and sailed back home.
+A handful of ships turned back in the chaos at the Kielpass and sailed back home.
 Although their act could have been accused of cowardice, the value of the information brought by the returners was quickly recognized, and all were pardoned.
 Most of the officers and non-commissioned officers played a major role in the further course and became a central component of the leadership in the Arch-God Kingdom of Operation Wisp.